armchaircaver/Wordle/README.md

 There are several python scripts:

-- precalculate_patterns.py calculates all the patterns that can occur for each solution word, to build up a map of the patterns that can be associated with each solution word.

-- precalculated_patterns.py is the result of this pre-calculation, and is used by wordle_solver.py to eliminate solutions that aren't consistent with the set of patterns reported by other players.
+- precalculated_pattern_counts.py is a map of the count of patterns that can occur for each solution word, and is used by wordle_solver.py to eliminate solutions that aren't consistent with the set of patterns reported by other players.

 - wordle_recursive.py is the recursive algorithm that searches word trees to find the best guess given the results of words entered so far